Culture, Arts & Media

 Its account traces modern Jewish sports culture to the late nineteenth century, when Max Nordau and others promoted what became known as "muscular Judaism."
 Jewish clubs appeared across Europe under names like Maccabi, Bar Kochba, HaKoach, and Shimshon.
 By 1932 the first Maccabiah had been held, with the aim of developing Jewish sport and strengthening Jewish peoplehood through competition.

-That matters because it shows the stereotype was already being contested institutionally, not just individually.
+That matters because it shows the stereotype was already being contested through institutions as well as individuals.
 Jews were not waiting to be invited into athletics as a novelty.
 They were building parallel sporting cultures, then feeding talent into national and international competition.

 The record is not one sport or one country